Repairs begin at USM after burst pipe closes dining hall, bookstore, other facilities

 In the meantime, the services typically provided in the campus hub have been moved to other locations.
 Griffin said most critical are the food operations.
 A city health inspector supervised the transport of all food from Woodbury to a dining hall at the school’s Gorham campus.
 Employees stocked extra “grab-and-go” items such as sandwiches in cafes in the Glickman Library, the first floor of Luther Bonney Hall and on the second floor of the nearby University of Maine School of Law.

-Doreen Devou worked the register during breakfast and lunch at the Luther Bonney cafe on Monday afternoon.
+Doreen Devou worked the register during breakfast and lunch at the Luther Bonney cafe on Monday.
 She normally works in food services in the student center, but her supervisor moved her to the other building during the repairs.
-She said the cafe was busier than normal that day, as students dropped in for sandwiches or Pop Tarts.
+She said the cafe was busier than normal, as students dropped in for sandwiches or Pop Tarts.

 “I love the kids,” Devou said.
 “They really haven’t complained about it.”